-Complaints must be in writing and be filed with the Employee Relations and Compliance Office within 180 days of the most recent alleged discriminatory act.
+Complaints must be in writing and be filed with the Employee Relations Office within 180 days of the most recent alleged discriminatory act.
 At the discretion of the Vice President for Human Resources & University EEO Officer, in certain circumstances complaints filed outside of this time limit or that are not in writing may be investigated informally.
 All time limits contained in these procedures may be extended for good cause.
-In addition to or instead of filing with the Employee Relations and Compliance Office, the complainant may file a formal charge of discrimination with a state or federal agency authorized by law to receive such claims.
+In addition to or instead of filing with the Employee Relations Office, the complainant may file a formal charge of discrimination with a state or federal agency authorized by law to receive such claims.

 The complaint should include the complainant's name and signature, a description of the alleged incident or incidents, identity of the person or persons purportedly responsible, and an indication of the date or approximate date on which the act or acts occurred.

 Upon receipt of a written complaint an investigation will be initiated.
 We are committed to performing adequate, reliable, and impartial investigation, including the opportunity to present witnesses and other evidence.
-The Employee Relations and Compliance Office shall maintain all files and records relating to all complaints.
+The Employee Relations Office shall maintain all files and records relating to all complaints.

-If the Employee Relations and Compliance Office determines that the allegations of the complaint, if true, do not violate federal or state law or university policies, the Employee Relations and Compliance Office shall notify the complainant in writing normally within five (5) working days of the filing of the complaint.
+If the Employee Relations Office determines that the allegations of the complaint, if true, do not violate federal or state law or university policies, the Employee Relations Office shall notify the complainant in writing normally within five (5) working days of the filing of the complaint.
 That notice shall explain why the complaint does not violate federal/state law or university policy and may inform the complainant of other possible avenues to seek redress, such as the Staff, Faculty or Student Grievance Procedures, if appropriate.

-Within ten (10) working days of the complainant's decision on how to proceed, or of the interview with the complainant if negotiated resolution was not deemed a suitable option, the Employee Relations and Compliance Office will notify the respondent that he or she has been named in a complaint and the nature of the charges.
+Within ten (10) working days of the complainant's decision on how to proceed, or of the interview with the complainant if negotiated resolution was not deemed a suitable option, the Employee Relations Office will notify the respondent that he or she has been named in a complaint and the nature of the charges.
 That notification will also discuss the complaint procedures, and if appropriate, offer the negotiated resolution option to the respondent, who will have five (5) working days after notification to accept or decline.

-If the Employee Relations and Compliance Office determines that negotiated resolution is not appropriate, or if it is not agreed to by both parties, or it is unsuccessful, an investigation will be conducted in accordance with the following procedures:
+If the Employee Relations Office determines that negotiated resolution is not appropriate, or if it is not agreed to by both parties, or it is unsuccessful, an investigation will be conducted in accordance with the following procedures: